Vtccc/DL_Proj_EEG-to-Text/README.md

 ## Description of the Files
-datautils.py: Implements dataset classes (e.g., EEGDataset, EEGFineTuningDataset, EEGInferenceDataset) and data splitting/filtering classes (Splitter, SplitterFineTuning, Filter).
+datautils.py: Implements dataset classes and data splitting/filtering classes.
 These handle loading and processing EEG signals, image data, and text annotations to support model training and inference.

 model.py: Defines the EEGModelForCausalLM class, which integrates an EEG encoder (eeg_encoder), a language model (llm), and a projection layer (mm_proj).
 It supports model loading, saving, and text generation, serving as the core structure for EEG-to-text conversion.